thin-edge/thin-edge.io/docs/src/tutorials/connect-c8y.md

 In the Cumulocity GUI, navigate to "Device Management/Management/Trusted certificates" in order to see this list for your Cumulocity tenant.

-Here, the device certificate is self-signed and have to be directly trusted by Certificate.
+Here, the device certificate is self-signed and has to be directly trusted by Certificate.
 This can be done:
 * either with the GUI: upload the certificate from your device (`/home/pi/.tedge/tedge-certificate.pem`) to your tenant "Device Management/Management/Trusted certificates".